Solution: the_category() always generates links. Use foreach and get_the_category to get plain text.

 EN

-How to get category name without a link IN WordPress (get_the_category)
+How to get category name without a link in WordPress (get_the_category)

 5.00 /5 - (30 votes )

-Last verified: March 1, 2026
+Last verified: May 1, 2026

 The standard WordPress function the_category() is great, but it has one flaw: it always generates HTML links (<a href="...">...</a>) to the archive page.
 What if you’re building a custom layout (like a portfolio card or slider) where the category should be plain text, not a clickable element?

+Learn more about professional WordPress development at WPPoland.
 The solution is to use get_the_category(), which returns an array of objects instead of ready-made HTML.

-Code (snippet)
+#Code (snippet)

 Here’s a ready-to-use snippet you can paste into your single.php or content.php: